A hybrid stochastic configuration interaction-coupled cluster approach for multireference systems: Multireference CCMC based on a CASCIQMC wavefunction

+{ This approach is also taken in the semi-linearised CASCC method,\cite{Adamowicz1998, Ivanov2000, Ivanov2009} which employs this transformation on the operator in \cref{eq:Ansatz} and a CAS reference space to successfully treat multiconfigurational problems.}

-makes the reference-space part of the fully-relaxed {Mk-MRCC} method equivalent to the corresponding part of the mr-CCMC approach, up to differences introduced by the use of linked and unlinked cluster equations.
-It is therefore worth considering whether this approach to solving for the refrence-space wavefunction may bring any benefits over the cluster expansion approach.
-While the two representations are interchangeable, sampling of a CI wavefunction is more straightforward than that of the corresponding CC wavefunction, making the former a potentially faster route to generating a CAS wavefunction, which can be then used as a starting point for a full-space mr-CCMC calculation.
+It is therefore worth considering whether this approach to solving for the reference-space wavefunction may bring any benefits over the cluster expansion approach { in the stochastic paradigm}.
+While the two representations are largely interchangeable, sampling of a CI wavefunction is more straightforward than that of the corresponding CC wavefunction, making the former a potentially faster route to generating a CAS wavefunction, which can be then used as a starting point for a full-space mr-CCMC calculation.
 This initialisation alone leads to faster convergence of the mr-CCMC calculation, as can be seen in \Cref{fig:N2-cicc}.

 We describe a pair of approximations to the full mr-CCMC method which use the CASCIQMC wavefunction as a starting point.
-In the first frozen-reference mr-CCMC (fr-mr-CCMC) approach, no relaxation of the reference wavefunction from its CASCIQMC value is allowed.
-This can be achieved by only permitting death and spawning into the external space.
+In the first frozen-reference mr-CCMC (fr-mr-CCMC) approach, no relaxation of the reference wavefunction from its CASCIQMC value is allowed. { This is the same concept employed in TCC,\cite{kinoshita_coupled-cluster_2005} although the full cluster expansion of the CAS wavefunction is preserved, rather than maintaining only the $\hat T_1$ and $\hat T_2$ terms.} This can be achieved by only permitting death and spawning into the external space.
 A second approach, referred to as relaxed-reference (rr-mr-CCMC) allows relaxation of the reference space in response to the external clusters, but not to internal changes.
 This corresponds to allowing spawning into the reference space from the external space, but no internal-internal spawning.